 Devised in the Netherlands in 1956 as a rehabilitation activity for injured soldiers, sitting volleyball is now one of the most popular Paralympic team sports.

 Sitting volleyball is a team sport featuring constant motion and bursts of explosive action.
-Two teams of six players separated by a net try to score points by grounding the ball onto the other side's court.
+Separated by a net, two teams of six players try to score points by grounding the ball onto the other side's court.
 It became an official sport for men at the Arnhem 1980 Paralympic Games and for women at Athens 2004.

 Players need to have speed, strength and stamina, as well as excellent technical skills and the ability to think quickly and tactically.
 With more than 10,000 athletes involved in over 75 countries, sitting volleyball is a truly global game.

-Each team is allowed three touches of the ball before it must cross over the net (in addition to a legal block).
+Each team is allowed three touches of the ball (in addition to a legal block) before it must cross over the net.
 The key attacking move is the set and spike, in which a player feeds the ball (set) for a teammate to hit into the opposition's court (spike).